-Franklin University, one of the leading educators of working adults in central Ohio, celebrated its 156th Commencement on Sunday, Aug.
-13. Along with honoring the graduates, Franklin recognized Christine Seebon and Dr. Michael Powers from its faculty as recipients of the distinguished Robert L. Bailey Teaching Award.
+Franklin University, one of the leading educators of working adults in central Ohio, celebrated its 159th Commencement on Sunday, Sept.
+9. Along with honoring the graduates, Franklin recognized Christopher Long and Roger Kisiel from its faculty as recipients of the distinguished Robert L. Bailey Teaching Award.

 About the Robert L. Bailey Teaching Award

 Each trimester, two faculty members are honored with the Robert L. Bailey Teaching Award.
 Graduating students are asked to identify one undergraduate and one graduate faculty member who had the most significant influence on them throughout their educational experience at Franklin University.
 The award recognizes those who have challenged students intellectually and guided them in finding the significance of the course content as it relates to them both personally and professionally.

 While more than 100 graduate and undergraduate faculty members are nominated each trimester – clearly showing the magnitude of interaction between students and faculty at Franklin University – the faculty members receiving the most nominations are awarded this honor.

 These awards are funded through an endowment established by State Auto Insurance Companies in recognition of Robert L. Bailey, who served State Auto for 28 years in various positions, including President, CEO, and Chairman, until his retirement in 2000.
 Bailey is also a past Chair and a Trustee Emeritus of Franklin University’s Board of Trustees.